timsutton/make-adobe-cc-license-pkg/README.md

 Thanks to [James Stewart](https://github.com/jgstew) for pointing out that the `helper.bin` file is identical to `adobe_prtk`.
 Previously this tool used to look for the undocumented location where `adobe_prtk` is installed along with CCP, or require you to include your own copy of the tool.
 The script is now much more portable.

+Thanks to [Patrick Fergus](https://foigus.wordpress.com) for testing and feedback with Enterprise licenses.

 ## You're welcome

 Adobe, you could have made this so much easier.
-Please use this as an example of how you can make things at least a little bit easier.
+Please use this utility as an example of how you can make things at least a little bit easier.